NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/15 - High-Availability Setup and Implementation in Vault/5 15 - High-Availability Setup & Implementation in.md

 ## Important Pointers:

 - To be highly available, one of the Vault server nodes grabs a lock within the data store.
-- The successful server node becomes the “active” node - all others become standby nodes.
+- The successful server node becomes the "active" node - all others become standby nodes.
 - At this point, if the standby nodes receive a request, they will either forward the request or redirect the client depending on the configuration.
 - Nodes can be stepped down from active duty by using the `vault operator step-down <address>` command.